 * Click here for rating key

-The Fort Restaurant Review: Founder Sam Arnold’s daughter, Holly Arnold Kinney, now owns what may be the ultimate destination for the person hungry for wild western culinary culture.
-The Fort, which touts nine different dining rooms and seats 350, is just that --- an adobe-and-timbers re-creation of the late Bent Fort that now hosts diners instead of soldiers.
-For some, The Fort, which overlooks the city skyline, is a worthy bastion of Colorado kitsch and early American food.
-Much like the Buckhorn Exchange in Denver, the foothills establishment, nestled among towering red sandstone rocks, serves a stockyard full of game meats, exotic meats, organ meats and familiar suspects like pork, cattle and fish.
-Starters include Rocky Mountain oysters, otherwise known as bull testicles, rattlesnake cakes and roast bison marrow bones, while main dishes trumpet Colorado-raised bison in all guises, elk chops, pork chops crusted with a toasted pumpkin seed mole, and grilled quail with wild huckleberry demi-glace and season-inspired vegetables.
+The Fort Restaurant Review: Founder Sam Arnold’s daughter, Holly Arnold Kinney, now owns what may be the hallmark destination for the person hungry for wild western culinary culture.
+Touting nine different dining rooms and seating capacity for 350, the adobe-and-timbers re-creation of the late Bent Fort overlooks the city skyline and is a worthy bastion of Colorado kitsch --- although the food doesn't live up to the views.
+Much like the Buckhorn Exchange in Denver, the foothills establishment, nestled among towering red sandstone rocks, serves a stockyard of game meats, exotic meats, organ meats and familiar suspects like pork, cattle and fish, none of which are particularly noteworthy, save for the buffalo rib-eye.
+Starters include Rocky Mountain oysters, otherwise known as bull testicles, rattlesnake cakes and braised bison tongue.
+Desserts are vast and varied --- and big --- but the triple layer chocolate cake flecked with red chile and drizzled with Kentucky bourbon is hard to pass up.